Odetari

-Taha Othman Ahmad, known professionally as Odetari, is an American rapper, singer, songwriter, and record producer.
+Taha Othman Ahmad (born January 1, 2000), known professionally as Odetari, is an American rapper, singer, songwriter, and record producer.
 He started producing and releasing music at 13.
 His music became popular on TikTok in 2023 and his songs "Good Loyal Thots", "Narcissistic Personality Disorder", "Look Don't Touch", "I Love You Hoe", "GMFU", and "Hypnotic Data" all reached the top 10 of the Billboard Hot Dance/Electronic Songs chart and were each certified gold by the Recording Industry Association of America (RIAA).